 Creating and Running C Program

 Generally, the programs created using programming languages like C, C++, Java, etc., are written using a high-level language like English.
 But, the computer cannot understand the high-level language.
 It can understand only low-level language.
-So, the program written in high-level language needs to be converted into the low-level language to make it understandable for the computer.
+So, the program written in the high-level language needs to be converted into the low-level language to make it understandable for the computer.
 This conversion is performed using either Interpreter or Compiler.

 Popular programming languages like C, C++, Java, etc., use the compiler to convert high-level language instructions into low-level language instructions.
 A compiler is a program that converts high-level language instructions into low-level language instructions.
 Generally, the compiler performs two things, first it verifies the program errors, if errors are found, it returns a list of errors otherwise it converts the complete code into the low-level language.

-To create and execute C programs in Windows Operating System, we need to install Turbo C software.
+To create and execute C programs in the Windows Operating System, we need to install Turbo C software.
 We use the following steps to create and execute C programs in Windows OS…

 Step 1: Creating a Source Code

-Source code is a file with C programming instructions in high level language.
+Source code is a file with C programming instructions in a high-level language.
 To create source code, we use any text editor to write the program instructions.
 The instructions written in the source code must follow the C programming language rules.
-The following steps are used to create source code file in Windows OS…
+The following steps are used to create a source code file in Windows OS…

 - Click on the Start button